Tiffin Sambar | hotel style Idli Sambar

 WHAT KIND OF VEGETABLES CAN I USE?

-Drumstick tastes best for hotel sambar z I didn't have fresh so used frozen.
-You can also use Yellow pumpkin, carrot, eggplant, potato, sweet potato, etc. for sambhar.
+Drumsticks taste best in hotel sambar.
+I didn’t have fresh, so I used frozen.
+You can also use Yellow pumpkin, carrot, eggplant, potato, sweet potato, etc., for sambhar.

 No, since we directly pressure cook dal with onion with oil we won’t taste raw smell.